Skip to main content

 OWNERSHIPOrganization, Space, Source, Folder/Schema, Dataset/View, Users, RolesAllows all actions on the object and objects within the object, except GRANT OWNERSHIP cannot be applied to ALL DATASETS.
 Actions include modifying object settings, granting/revoking user and role access, and deleting the object.

-SELECTSource, Space, System Table, Folder, View, TableGives the ability to execute SELECT queries in the scope.
+SELECTSystem, Source, Space, System Table, Folder, View, TableGrants the SELECT privilege on all datasets in scope.
+This enables users/roles to:

 TRUNCATESystem, Source, Space, Folder/Schema, Dataset/ViewExecute the associated DML operation on all datasets in scope.
 This is only supported with Apache Iceberg datasets.